filiporestav/jobsai/README.md

 ### First-Time Setup

-1. Run `bootstrap.py` to:
+1. If you want to have your own Pinecone vector database, run `bootstrap.py` to:
    - Retrieve all job listings using the JobStream API’s snapshot endpoint.
    - Vectorize the listings and insert them into the Pinecone database.
-2. Embeddings and metadata are generated using helper functions:
-   - `_create_embedding`: Combines job title, occupation, and description for encoding into a dense vector.
-   - `_prepare_metadata`: Extracts additional details like email, location, and timestamps for storage alongside embeddings.
+2. To run the app locally, navigate to the folder and run `python app.py`

 ### Daily Updates

 - **Automated Workflow**: A GitHub Actions workflow runs `main.py` daily at midnight.
-- **Incremental Updates**: The `keep_updated.py` function fetches job listings updated since the last recorded timestamp, ensuring the vector database remains current.
+- **Incremental Updates**: The `main.py` file is running daily at midnight and fetches job listings updated since the last recorded timestamp, ensuring the vector database remains current.

 ### Weekly Updates

 - **Automated Workflow**: A GitHub Actions workflow runs `training_pipeline.ipynb` every Sunday at midnight.
-- **Model Training**: Features are downloaded from Hopsworks, and the base LLM is finetuned on the total dataset with both negative and positive examples.
+- **Model Training**: Features are downloaded from Hopsworks, and the base Sentence Transformer is finetuned on the total dataset with both negative and positive examples.

 ### Querying for Matches